Apicurio/apicurio-registry-examples/event-driven-architecture/README.md

 # Kafka, ksqldb, Kafka-ui, apicurio-registry and Debezium together

-This tutorial demonstrates how to use [Debezium](https://debezium.io/) to monitor a PostgreSQL database.
-As the data in the database changes, you will see the resulting event streams.
+This tutorial demonstrates how to use [Debezium](https://debezium.io/) to monitor the PostgreSQL database used by Apicurio Registry.
+As the data in the database changes, by adding e.g. new schemas, you will see the resulting event streams.

 ## Avro serialization